Aboele13/CompleteW101Gear/README.md

 TODO:

-- accessories/mounts need to use source file
+- correct logic to find source of mounts in source file, inlcuding roc doesn't say gauntlet at bottom
-- everything should get web access from webaccess file
+- function to acknowledge enchantment item cards (called on set)